shanmukh3356/project1/README.md

 This Python script utilizes the GitHub API to list users with read access to a specified GitHub repository.
 It prompts the user for their GitHub username and Personal Access Token, ensuring secure authentication.

+If you have created your own organization on GitHub and own repositories within that organization, you can control access to those repositories by managing collaborators and their permissions.
+In your case, if you are the only owner, you have full administrative access to the repositories.

 ## Usage

 1. Clone the repository: